-At Springwise, we have seen a variety of innovative electronic materials, including peelable circuits and an aqueous battery.
-Now, Vienna-based designer and artist Ebru Kurbak has developed electronics made from textiles.
-Kurbak’s project is called Stitching Worlds.
-It consists of five separate works that were put together over four years.
+Spotted: At Springwise, we have seen a variety of innovative electronic materials, including peelable circuits and an aqueous battery.
+Now, Vienna-based designer and artist Ebru Kurbak has developed a set of electronics made from textiles.
+The project is called Stitching Worlds, and consists of five separate works that were put together over four years.
 The works were recently showcased at Istanbul’s Yapı Kredi Culture Centre during the Istanbul Design Biennial.
-Kurbak’s pieces include a working 8-bit universal electromechanical computer that was embroidered from gold.
-It also incorporates linen, silver, copper, hematite and wood.
-The working computer has a capacity similar to early mainframe computers…

 Kurbak’s devices include a working 8-bit universal electromechanical computer that was embroidered from gold.
 It also incorporates linen, silver, copper, hematite and wood.
 The working computer has a capacity similar to early mainframe computers from the 1950s, and does not include any traditional electronic components.
 Kurbak also created a magnetic ‘tape recorder’ that can record and play sounds on yarns containing steel fibres.
 The Yarn Recorder resembles wooden spindles once used in hand weaving.
 It is meant to be a playful commentary on the role of technology in society.